firebase/genkit/docs/evaluation.md

 ## Quick start

 ### Setup
-1. Use an exiting Genkit app or create a new one by following our [Getting started](get-started) guide.
+1. Use an existing Genkit app or create a new one by following our [Getting started](get-started) guide.
 2. Add the following code to define a simple RAG application to evaluate.
-For the purpose of this guide, we will use a dummy retriever that always return the same documents.
+For this guide, we will use a dummy retriever that always return the same documents.

 ```js
 import { genkit, z, Document } from "genkit";